johno/pixyll/_posts/2022-01-20-sole_proprietorship_examples.md

 You simply include your business profits on your regular personal income tax returns.
 The only extra thing you need to do is complete and attach a self-employment form to your tax filings.

 This form is the [1040 SE](https://www.irs.gov/pub/irs-pdf/f1040sse.pdf).
 The SE here stands for Self-Employment Tax.
-This is just a fancy name the IRS made when they combined Medicare and Social Security Taxes into one.
+This is just a *fancy* name the IRS made when they combined Medicare and Social Security Taxes into one.

-In a regular 9-5 job, the self-employment taxes were removed by your boss before the money hit your paycheck.
+In a regular 9-5 job, the "self-employment taxes" were removed by your boss before the money hit your paycheck.

 Now that you’re the boss, you are responsible for paying them.